austindimmer/eks-service-catalog/README.md

 # EKS Service Catalog blueprint

-This is sample code for Amazon EKS continuous delivery using AWS Service Catalog

-The purpose of this project is to propose an AWS Service Catalog to ease :
+It is common pattern for AWS customers to be able to provide IT as a service for their products teams.
+For instance, giving the ability for developers to be able to quickly deploy and uses AWS services in order to allow them to build & deploy new products for their own customers.

+With this repository we will see how to leverage Service Catalog, in order to let IT team construct common deployment patterns to be then uses in self-service mode by developers.

+We will uses Service Catalog to build an EKS environment and a CodePipeline to automatically build and deploy a sample application in our EKS cluster. we will see:

-- the Creation of standardized EKS Cluster
+- The creation of standardized EKS Cluster
-- the deployment of Kubernetes add-ons such as ALB ingress controller or ExternalDNS.
+- The deployment of Kubernetes add-ons such as ALB ingress controller and ExternalDNS.
-- the creation of CodePipeline to have Devops teams create Continuous Deployment pipeline for their application.
+- The creation of CodePipeline to have Devops teams create Continuous Deployment pipeline for their application.

 ## What is AWS Service Catalog

-AWS Service Catalog will allow to easilly manage deployment of services and application in your AWS environment.
+AWS Service Catalog is used to provides self service deployment of AWS services and application in your AWS environment.

 The AWS Service Catalog will allow administrators and product teams to provide standarization, ease governance controls and increase security by provided a way for teams to create regulated environments.